zellij-org/zellij-org.github.io/docs/src/keybindings-modes.md

 This mode allows the resizing of the focused pane.
 ## scroll
 This mode allows scrolling up/down within the focused pane.
+## session
+This mode allows detaching from a session.